rocicorp/diff-server/doc/design.md

 ## Step 1: Client pushes to server

-The client uses something similar to [`noms sync`](https://github.com/attic-labs/noms/blob/master/doc/cli-tour.md#noms-sync) to push all missing chunks from the client's `local` dataset to the server.
-At the end of the push, the client calls `Sync(newHead hash.Hash)`.
+The client _pushes_ the value from its `local` head to the server, along with all dependent data.

+This is implemented using Noms' (confusingly-named, in this case) [`Pull`](https://godoc.org/github.com/attic-labs/noms/go/datas#Pull) operation, which recursively explores a value, copying any missing chunks from the source to the sink.

+Once the push is complete, the client calls `Sync(newHead hash.Hash)` on the server.

 ## Step 2: Commit on the server